Tommy Douglas: PhD research in Chicago

 In the summer of 1931, Douglas continued his studies in sociology at the University of Chicago.
-He never completed his PhD thesis, but was deeply disturbed by his field work in the Depression-era "jungles" or hobo camps where about 75,000 transients sheltered in lean-tos venturing out by day to beg or to steal.
+He never completed his PhD thesis but was deeply disturbed by his field work in the Depression-era "jungles" or hobo camps where about 75,000 transients sheltered in lean-tos venturing out by day to beg or to steal.
 Douglas interviewed men who once belonged to the American middle class—despondent bank clerks, lawyers and doctors.
-Douglas said later, "There were little soup kitchens run by the Salvation Army and the churches ...
+Douglas said later, "There were little soup kitchens run by The Salvation Army and the churches ...
 In the first half-hour they'd be cleaned out.
 After that there was nothing ...
 It was impossible to describe the hopelessness."
 Douglas was equally disturbed that members of the Socialist Party sat around quoting Marx and Lenin, waiting for a revolution while refusing to help the destitute.
 Douglas said: "That experience soured me with absolutists ...
 I've no patience with people who want to sit back and talk about a blueprint for society and do nothing about it."

 From pulpit to politics

 Two months after Douglas graduated from Brandon College, he married Irma Dempsey, and the two moved to the town of Weyburn, Saskatchewan, where he became an ordained minister at the Calvary Baptist Church.
 Irma was 19, while Douglas was 25.
 With the onset of the Depression, Douglas became a social activist and joined the new Co-operative Commonwealth Federation (CCF) political party.
 He was elected to the House of Commons of Canada in the 1935 federal election.

 During the September 1939 special House of Commons debate on entering the war, Douglas, who had visited Nazi Germany in 1936 and was disgusted by what he saw, supported going to war against Hitler.
 He was not a pacifist, unlike his party's leader, J. S. Woodsworth, and stated his reasons:

 Douglas and Coldwell's position was eventually adopted by the CCF National Council, but they also did not admonish Woodsworth's pacifist stand, and allowed him to put it forward in the House.
 Douglas assisted Woodsworth, during his leader's speech, by holding up the pages and turning them for him, even though he disagreed with him.
 Woodsworth had suffered a stroke earlier in the year and he needed someone to hold his notes, and Douglas still held him in very high regard, and dutifully assisted his leader.

+After the outbreak of World War II, Douglas ran for re-election and was re-elected as the MP for the Weyburn riding.
+He ran as a candidate in close association with Agnes McPhail and Dorise Nielsen.

-After the outbreak of World War II, Douglas enlisted in the wartime Canadian Army.
-He had volunteered for overseas service when a medical examination turned up his old leg problems.
-Douglas stayed in Canada and the Grenadiers headed for Hong Kong.
+Douglas enlisted in the wartime Canadian Army.
+He volunteered for overseas service but then a medical examination turned up his old leg problems.
+Douglas stayed behind in Canada, and the Grenadiers moved out to take up garrison duty in Hong Kong.
 If not for that ailment, he would likely have been with the regiment when its members were killed or captured at Hong Kong in December 1941.